RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Other-libraries.md

 ---------------
 ### [protobuf-for-node](http://code.google.com/p/protobuf-for-node/)
 Pros: Based on the official protoc.
 Cons: Compilation step and C-knowledge required.
 No type checking and long support.
+Node only.